Senserva-LLC/Senserva-Inquisitor/README.md

 $${\color{LimeGreen}Inquisitor}$$ has detailed logging, stored in the Log subdirectory.
 The scan $${\color{LimeGreen}Inquisitor}$$ will show select data so you can easily monitor progress, but all the data on the the UI and much more will be in the logs.

+Logs/SenservaLogFile20250116 is an example log name.
+The numbers break out to the year and the day, and the logs have automatic roll over so they stay managable.

 A quick review of the logs gives you an indepth review of what $${\color{LimeGreen}Inquisitor}$$ is doing, or the issues may have.

 *  ...